Inquisitive bisimulation: Bisimulation invariance

-The reasoning for properties of information states is analogous, using a corresponding upgrading for state-pointed models.
-At the technical level, we shall mostly restrict the explicit discussion to the more familiar world-pointed scenario, and only mention the necessary variations for the state-pointed case where relevant.
+The reasoning for inquisitive properties of information states is analogous, using a corresponding upgrading for state-pointed models (cf.\ the right hand side in Figure~\ref{genupgradefigure}).
+At the technical level we shall mostly restrict the explicit discussion to the more familiar world-pointed scenario, and only mention the necessary variations for the state-pointed case where relevant.

 Any upgrading of the kind we just discussed involves an interesting tension between the very distinct levels of expressiveness of $\inqbm$-formulae and $\FO$-formulae.
 While the latter can, for instance, distinguish worlds w.r.t.\ finite branching degrees of the accessibility relation $R$ or w.r.t.\ short cycles that $R$ may form in the vicinity of a world, no $\sim$-invariant logic can.
-The challenge is to overcome this discrepancy in bisimilar companion structures, using the malleability up to $\sim$ of relational inquisitive models (within the respective class!) --- and, for instance, to boost all multiplicities and lengths of all cycles beyond what can be distinguished in $\FO_q$ ($\FO$ up to quantifier rank $q$).
+The challenge is to overcome this discrepancy in bisimilar companion structures, using the malleability up to $\sim$ of relational inquisitive models (within the respective class $\CC$!)---and, for instance, to boost all multiplicities and lengths of all cycles beyond what can be distinguished in $\FO_q$ ($\FO$ up to quantifier rank $q$).

-In the next sections, we show how to achieve the required upgradings for various classes $\CC$ of relational models to establish our two main lines of characterisation theorems: \bne \item for the class of all (finite) relational models, as well as the class of (finite) locally full models, in Section~\ref{inqbmsec}, leading up to Theorem~\ref{main1};
+We show how to achieve the required upgradings for various classes $\CC$ of models in the next section, and thus establish our characterisation theorems.